Effect of ring-exchange interactions in the extended Kitaev honeycomb model

 \section{Effect of the nonbilinear spin interactions}

 Firstly, among the two-pair interactions, the first and third types are special because they involve two pairs of nearest-neighbor exchanges, as shown in Fig.\ref{Ring}.
-We are interested in this special type of interactions because it maybe appears in lower order perturbations based on spin-orbital coupled Hubbard model.
-The specific form of these interactions are given below,
+We are interested in this special type of interaction because it may appear in lower-order perturbations based on the spin-orbital coupled Hubbard model.
+The specific form of these interactions is given below,

 A natural question is whether this type of interaction could stabilize the triple-$\bf Q$ order or not.
-Therefore, we consider the following $K$-$\Gamma$-$\Gamma'$-$J'_4$ model containing $K$, $\Gamma$, $\Gamma'$ and $J_4'$ interactions,
+Therefore, we consider the following $K$-$\Gamma$-$\Gamma'$-$J'_{\rm 4}$ model containing $K$, $\Gamma$, $\Gamma'$ and $J_{\rm 4}'$ interactions,

-From our VMC calculations of the $K$-$\Gamma$-$\Gamma'$-$J'_4$ model (\ref{KGGR413}) with fixing $\Gamma/|K|=0.4$ and $\Gamma'/|K|=-0.05$, we find that the two-pair spins interaction $J_4'/|K| \gtrsim 0.05$ maybe stabilize a triple-$\bf Q$ order, as shown in Fig.\ref{6spinPD}(a).
-Therefore, this small positive interactions (only involving two Heisenberg interactions between nearest-neighbor sites) certainly stabilize the triple-$\bf Q$ order.
+From our VMC calculations of the $K$-$\Gamma$-$\Gamma'$-$J'_{\rm 4}$ model (\ref{KGGR413}) with fixing $\Gamma/|K|=0.4$ and $\Gamma'/|K|=-0.05$, we find that the two-pair spins exchange interaction $J_{\rm 4}'/|K| \gtrsim 0.05$ may stabilize a triple-$\bf Q$ order, as shown in Fig.\ref{6spinPD}(a).
+Therefore, these small positive interactions (involving only two Heisenberg interactions between nearest-neighbor sites) certainly stabilize the triple-$\bf Q$ order.

 Secondly, we also consider the three-pair spins exchange interaction,